robjawn/Phone-Validation-and-Verification-App/README.md

 ![screenshot 1](https://i.imgur.com/VBoD8ir.png)

 ## Getting Started
-[Click here](https://pages.git.generalassemb.ly/robert-johnson/Project-1-Phone/) to see the deployed app.
+[Click here](https://robjawn.github.io/Phone-Validation-and-Verification-App/) to see the deployed app.

 ## Future Enhancements
+* Ability to recognize phone numbers inputted in different formats than the one requested.
 * The ability to see locations displayed on a geolocator/map.